Blog

 Water parameters to be measured once a month

-- The TAC determines the alkalinity of water.
+• TAC determines the alkalinity of the water.
 It is an essential element in water balance, along with pH and TH (water hardness).
-TAC should be between 100 and 200 mg/litre or ppm.
-A well-balanced alkalinity determines the water's buffering capacity and has an impact on pH stability and water acidity.
+TAC should be between 80 and 150 mg/litre or ppm.
+A good balance of alkalinity determines the buffering capacity of the water and has an impact on the stability of the pH and acidity of the water.

 Water parameters to be tested twice a year

-Stabiliser levels is a parameter to be tested (chlorine or salt pools).
-The ideal level is 20 to 30 mg/L. Above this level, your water risks being over-stabilised.
+Stabiliser levels (cyanuric acid) is a parameter that should be tested (chlorine or salt pools).
+The ideal level is between 20 and 50 mg/L. Above this level, your water risks becoming over-stabilised.
 An overdose of chlorine makes it ineffective, leading to the proliferation of bacteria, algae and fungi.

 How to carry out reliable analyses of your pool water?